Being told “Great presentation, let me run it by my boss”…

 What happens most often is we will feel defeated when we’ve given a great pitch to the wrong person.

-The dreaded ‘okay, thanks! let me talk to our Director of Operations.
+The dreaded ‘okay, thanks! let me talk to my spouse.
 Do you have anything you can email or send over?’

 Grrrr.
 Nobody to blame, but yourself.